 At the other end of the spectrum, an aggressive trademark-holder may decide to use this as an opportunity to try and benefit financially from your infringement.
 They may first ask for monetary compensation as recompense for the infringement already done.
 If they decide to take a more proactive or litigious approach however, a lawsuit for infringement may be brought against you.’
 It is not unheard of for such a “takedown troll” to contact a publisher requesting that the offending image be removed, and accompanying with a statement of claim and an invoice requesting immediate compensation to avoid the filing of a lawsuit.

-c) Statements that suggest that a person has a mental or physical defect that would discourage others from associating with him or her
+a.
+Statements that reflect negatively on a person’s integrity, morality, or character b.
+Statements that suggest that a person was involved in a serious crime c.
+Statements that suggest that a person has a mental or physical defect that would discourage others from associating with him or her.

 Examples of injury could include that a financial loss results from those statements that are made.